 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

-You may take rivaroxaban with or without food.
-The 20-milligram dose should be taken with food.
+For hip or knee replacement surgery: You may take rivaroxaban with or without food.

 Tell any doctor who treats you that you are using rivaroxaban.
 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using this medication.
 If you need anesthesia for a medical procedure or surgery, you may need to stop using rivaroxaban for a short time.